scalefactory/zcollective/README.md

 Passing ```--noop``` will report on the changes to be made, but not make any.

 Using ```--host``` allows you to add a host outside of the scope of mcollective, for example an Amazon RDS or Elasticache instance, to Zabbix.
 Passing the ```--template``` switch at the same time will add a template to that host in Zabbix.
+When using the ```--host``` option, the given host will be added to the "ZCollective Discovered Hosts" hostgroup only.

 ## Example